Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### If we one day were to support ukrainian, which language code would you then need to annotate the file with?

-According to [the list of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), the code for ukranian is `uk`.
+According to [the list of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), the code for Ukrainian is `uk`.

 ### If a text key referred to in FormLayout.json does not exist in the text resources, what will appear on the screen?

-If said text key does not exist inthe text resource file, the text key will be displayed instead.
+If said text key does not exist in the text resource file, the text key will be displayed instead.

 ## Module 2 - Knowledge check: Add info page